meetuparchive/meetup-web-platform/src/plugins/tracking/README.md

 ## Activity tracking

-Activity tracking is provided by a `request.trackApi` method, which has two
+Activity tracking is provided by a `request.trackActivity` method, which has two
 responsibilities:

 1. Manage tracking IDs that are passed into the request through cookies